-All this anger and fear led to the notorious trials of the "Scottsboro Boys," an ordeal of sensational convictions, reversals, and retrials for nine young African American men accused of raping two white women on a train from Tennessee to Alabama.
-The primary testimony came from the older woman, a prostitute trying to avoid prosecution herself.
+All this anger and fear led to the notorious trials of the "Scottsboro Boys," an ordeal of sensational convictions, reversals, and retrials for nine young African American men unjustly accused of raping two white women on a train from Tennessee to Alabama.

-Juries composed exclusively of white men ignored clear evidence that the women had suffered no injury.
+Juries composed exclusively of white men ignored clear evidence that the men had not touched the women.
 As in To Kill a Mockingbird, a black man charged with raping a white woman was not accorded the usual presumption of innocence.
 In January of 1932, the Alabama Supreme Court affirmed seven out of eight death sentences against the adult defendants.
 A central figure in the case was an Atticus-like judge, James E. Horton, a member of the Alabama Bar who eventually defied public sentiment to overturn a guilty verdict.

 Despite these and many more injustices, black Americans found ingenious ways to endure and resist.
 Education, religion, and music became their solace and salvation until, in the organized political action of the Civil Rights Movement, Jim Crow's harsh music finally began to fade.

 "Why reasonable people go stark raving mad when anything involving a Negro comes up, is something I don't pretend to understand."

 —Atticus Finch in To Kill a Mockingbird